Purdue-CS193/homework-0-njlone/index.md

+# Noah Lone's first CS 193 Homework

+## Favorite things about CS 193 (so far):

+- The teachers have great senses of humor (sometimes)
+- It teaches me a lot of very interesting and useful things.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.